snikket-im/snikket-server/docs/setup/quickstart.md

 or you can use a physical device such as a Raspberry Pi.
 Note that if you run your server at home (which is _really_ cool!) you may need to forward some ports on your router.

+If you don't have a domain name yet, see the FAQ ["Do I need to register a domain name to use Snikket?"](https://snikket.org/faq/#q-do-i-need-to-register-a-domain-name-to-use-snikket) for some advice.

 **Note:** Snikket provides a built-in web server that must be accessible on port 80.
 This guide assumes you are _not_ running any existing websites on the same server.
 If you are running other HTTP services on the same server, refer to our [reverse proxy](../..//advanced/reverse_proxy/) documentation after you complete step 3.